miatsivitse/Big-Data-ETL/README.md

 In this challenge, I ran queries in postgressql to comeplete the following analysis:

 ### Amazon Reviews Analysis: Mobile Apps
-- There were a total of 321 unique customers who gave more than 100 reviews in the dataset
+- There were a total of 42,721 unique customers who gave more than 10 reviews in the dataset
-- The average number of reviews given by each unqiue customer was 2.1357
+- The average number of reviews given by each unqiue customer was 2.13
-- The average star rating of mobile apps was 3.981
+- The average star rating of mobile apps was 3.98
 - The total count of reviews with a 5 star rating was 2,699,889

 ### Amazon Reviews Analysis: Furniture
+- There were a total of 196 unique customers who gave more than 10 reviews in the dataset
+- The average number of reviews given by each unqiue customer was 1.20
+- The average star rating of mobile apps was 4.08
+- The total count of reviews with a 5 star rating was 447,716

 ## Resources
  Amazon Customer Review Datasets: https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt